 - the name of the log table is: <schema.name>\\log

 - the name of the log function is:

 <schema.name> log fnct

-- the name of the log trigger is:

-<schema.name> emaj log trg

 It is also possible to define for each application table the prefix of the associated E-Maj objects name.
 This allows to manage tables with very long names.